Mr-Wallet/smashchat-bot/README.md

 # smashchat-bot

 ##Setup:
-In the repo, install dependencies because this isn't a proper package:
+In the repo, install dependencies because this isn't a proper package with a `package.json`:
-`npm install --save botkit`
+`npm install botkit`
-`npm install --save lodash`
+`npm install lodash`
+`npm install bluebird`

 Create a `token.js` which exports as a string with a valid slack bot token